Gurobi/gurobi-ai-modeling/source/case_studies/supply-demand.rst

         \sum_{j=1}^{7} x_{ij} - \sum_{j=1}^{7} x_{ji} = s_i - d_i \quad \forall i \in \{1, \ldots, 7\}

-Even if you cannot read the equation, the description describes what it does: it assumes that supply and demand are perfectly balanced.
+Even if you do not understand the equation and its mathematical notation, the description describes what it does: it assumes that supply and demand are perfectly balanced.
 This means that if there is more supply than demand, the model will be infeasible.
 The above can be fixed by making the following change:

 .. tabs::